 Is my not-for-profit organization required to be licensed in order to start a food operation?

-In most incidences, not-for-profit organization must have a license inย order to provide food to the public.
-If you will provide services that are regulated by theย Department of Healthย or theย Department of Agriculture, your activities require a license.
-If they do not, please contact theย Department of Business and Professional Regulationย regarding possible licensing requirements by email or by calling 850-487-1395.ย For churches and other not-for-profit religious organizations, typically, your food service activities are not regulated by a food regulating agency; however, bakeries and food activity that go beyond immediate onsite portioning food service, such as processing, are regulated by theย Department of Agriculture.
+In most incidences, not-for-profit organization must have a license in order to provide food to the public.
+If you will provide services that are regulated by the Department of Health or the Department of Agriculture, your activities require a license.
+If they do not, please contact the Department of Business and Professional Regulation regarding possible licensing requirements by email or by calling 850-487-1395.

 I want to start a cake baking business, so what do I need to do?

-Bakeries and baked goods operations are under the jurisdiction of theย Department of Agriculture and Consumer Services.ย Please click the link for more information.
+Bakeries and baked goods operations are under the jurisdiction of the Department of Agriculture and Consumer Services.

 I currently have a hardware and appliance store, but I would like to begin to sell some packaged food items, such as candy, potato chips, soft drinks, etc. How do I get started?

-The Department of Agriculture and Consumer Servicesย generally regulates food operations that only sell packaged food items.
-They also regulate whole-sale food operations, convenience stores, grocery stores, food processing operations, food storage/warehouse operation and non-alcoholic beverage operations (such as juice or smoothie bars and coffee houses).
-They can be telephone at 850-245-5520.
+The Department of Agriculture and Consumer Services generally regulates food operations that only sell packaged food items.
+They also regulate wholesale food operations, convenience stores, grocery stores, food processing operations, food storage/warehouse operation and non-alcoholic beverage operations (such as juice or smoothie bars and coffee houses).

 I have an existing food operation and I want to begin to bottle and sale my product to other food operations.